 Play at the Disney Store or pick up a new cape or frock.
 Photo by Rose Gordon Sala

 Battery Park City has to rival the Upper West Side and Brooklyn's Park Slope in the quest to be the most family-friendly nabe in the city.
-Start your day here with a visit to the local location of Shake Shack.
-Whether you opt for a full meal, or just an extra-creamy frozen custard treat, take your meal to-go.
+Start your day here with a visit to the local Shake Shack.
+Whether you opt for a full meal, or just an extra-creamy frozen custard treat, take your meal to go, because there's lots to see!

 The Nelson A. Rockefeller Playground has something for all ages.
-Photo by the author
+Photo by Mommy Poppins

 Head west to Rockefeller Park, where you can picnic on the grass or at one of the pergola-covered tables inside the spectacular Nelson A. Rockefeller Playground, one of our favorites in all of NYC and the next destination on your list.
-While there are towering big-kid jungle gyms, preschoolers have plenty of sand to dig in, smaller climbing structures, and will surely delight in playing in the water with a pair of friendly pachyderm statues.
+While there are towering big-kid jungle gyms, preschoolers have plenty of smaller climbing structures and sand to occupy them, and will surely delight in playing in the water with a pair of friendly pachyderm statues.

 Once you've had your fill at the playground, head due north to The Parkhouse.
 The staff keeps the area filled with kid-friendly activities.
 On our recent visit, my preschooler made and painted a cardboard cat from up-cycled, pre-cut pieces.
 As an added bonus, be sure to stop by Teardrop Park for a quick trip down the spectacular, fast slide before you leave the 'hood.